Welcome to the Excelsior College Study Abroad Program

 Yes.
 To be approved for the Capstone course, you must have successfully completed a total of 105 credits on your official record with Excelsior College.
 The credit total must include Information Literacy, 6 credits of English Composition, 2 credits of Ethics, and 12 upper level credits in Judaic Studies.

 You will not be approved for this course until the above requirements are received by Excelsior.

 How long does it take to receive my degree once I finish my last course or exam?

 Once we receive your final grades, it typically takes about 2 months for your degree to be conferred and your diploma to arrive in the mail.
-If you need proof of graduation prior to your actual conferral date, you may request a Letter of Qualification (LOQ) from our Office of Registration and Records.
+If you need proof of graduation prior to your actual conferral date, you may request a Letter of Qualification (LOQ) from our Office of the Registrar.
 Be sure to work with your advisors to plan accordingly, especially if you plan to continue to graduate school!